hal9ai/hal9/website/learn/chatbots.md

   time.sleep(1)
 ```

-These concepts will prove useful to build our first generative charbot in the [LLM Apps](../llmapps/intro.md) section.
+Streaming will prove useful to build generative chatbots that use LLMs.

 ## URLs